Trump arrives in Florida to face charges, maintains lead in poll | Politics

 Trump is the first former or current president to face criminal charges, but legal experts say that does not prevent him from running for president - or taking office even if he is found guilty.
 Legal experts, including Trump's former attorney general William Barr, say the case is a strong one.
 The charges include violations of the Espionage Act, which criminalizes unauthorized possession of defense information, and conspiracy to obstruct justice, which carries a maximum sentence of 20 years in prison.

 Any federal trial in Florida may not take place until after the November 2024 presidential election.
 Trump also is due to go on trial in March 2024 in a separate case in New York state court, stemming from a hush-money payment to a porn star.
-(Additional reporting by Susan Heavey, Nathan Layne, Julia Harte, Doina Chiacu and Jacqueline Thomsen; Writing by Andy Sullivan; Editing by Noeleen Walder and Howard Goller)
+(Additional reporting by Susan Heavey, Nathan Layne, Julia Harte, Doina Chiacu and Jacqueline Thomsen; Writing by Andy Sullivan; Editing by Noeleen Walder, Howard Goller and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)